 LEADERSHIP DEVELOPMENT Click here to learn more about LD and upcoming classes.
 We all come from different backgrounds.
 Some have worked in positions of leadership while others have not.
 Something to keep in mind: just because you have been in a position of leadership does not imply you're ready to jump into a USPS leadership position and if you have never had that experience doesn't mean you can't do that and be a successful leader.
 So many of our squadrons struggle to fill leadership positions.
 Why not create a "pipeline" of candidates for all your needs?

 Here is the long awaited USCG Vessel Safety Check Manual for those wanting to become a Vessel Examiner as part of the VSC program.
 Actually, it's probably not a bad idea if all of our VEs also take a look.

 For the boater in need, here are some links to valuable sources of information: NOAA's National Ocean Service, Coastal Weather & Tides, USCG Navigation Center, Hurricane Preparation, BoatUS Hurricane Tracking & Resource Center, and USPS Storm Central.

-Harvey demonstrated how ferocious nature can be.
-People are still being rescued thanks to a multitude of people that included volunteers from all over.
+Harvey, Irma, and Maria demonstrated how ferocious nature can be.
+Devastation was enormous and extensive.
 Not much anybody can do about the force of nature BUT you can be prepared and pay attention to information available on the internet though the National Hurricane Center, BoatUS, and USPS.
 BoatUS focuses on the boater and has a lot of valuable information.

 Best thing?
-Check out these websites as Irma makes her way westward:
+Check out these websites for your hurricane info:

 DB2000 Update Version 9.7.3 is now available for download.
 Caution: the text suggests the version is 9.7.2.
 Click here for the DB2000 download link for the latest release.
 I downloaded the file that was, in fact, 9.7.3.